Helperbird/website/src/pages/help/features/how-to-use-a-line-focus-on-any-website.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Line Focus
+featureDescription:
-featureDescription: Learn how to use and customize Helperbird’s Line Focus feature to improve your reading focus.
+  Learn how to use and customize Helperbird’s Line Focus feature to improve your reading focus.
 This guide shows you how to highlight the current line of text while dimming the rest of the page, making reading easier and more comfortable.
 date: 2021-01-03
+headerTags:
-headerTags: [
+  [
-  { tag: "how-to-use-the-line-focus-feature-in-helperbird", title: "How to Use the Line Focus Feature in Helperbird" }, { tag: "customizing-the-line-focus-feature", title: "Customizing the Line Focus Feature" }, { tag: "adjusting-the-height-of-the-focus-line", title: "Adjusting the Height of the Focus Line" }, { tag: "adjusting-the-width-of-the-focus-line", title: "Adjusting the Width of the Focus Line" }, { tag: "changing-the-color-of-the-line-focus-overlay", title: "Changing the Color of the Line Focus Overlay" }, { tag: "adjusting-the-brightness-of-the-overlay", title: "Adjusting the Brightness of the Overlay" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+    {
+      tag: 'how-to-use-the-line-focus-feature-in-helperbird',
+      title: 'How to Use the Line Focus Feature in Helperbird' },
+    { tag: 'customizing-the-line-focus-feature', title: 'Customizing the Line Focus Feature' }, {
+      tag: 'adjusting-the-height-of-the-focus-line',
+      title: 'Adjusting the Height of the Focus Line' },
+    {
+      tag: 'adjusting-the-width-of-the-focus-line',
+      title: 'Adjusting the Width of the Focus Line' },
+    {
+      tag: 'changing-the-color-of-the-line-focus-overlay',
+      title: 'Changing the Color of the Line Focus Overlay' },
+    {
+      tag: 'adjusting-the-brightness-of-the-overlay',
+      title: 'Adjusting the Brightness of the Overlay' },
+    { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]
 tags: features
 url: help/how-to-use-a-line-focus-on-any-website/
 permalink: help/how-to-use-a-line-focus-on-any-website/
 ---

 The Line Focus feature in Helperbird helps you concentrate on your reading by highlighting the line you’re focused on while dimming the rest of the page.

 It’s a great tool for anyone, especially those with dyslexia, who wants to improve reading focus.

 ---

 ## How to Use the Line Focus Feature in Helperbird